sipXtapi/sipXtapi/readme.txt

 Linux Build Hints
 =================
-The Linux build has been tested on both Red Hat Enterprise Linux ES release 6 and gentoo.
+The Linux build has been tested on Fedora Core 5 and gentoo.
 Automake and autoconf should do the trick for you.
 If you find any missing components, you will need to install those.
 See the INSTALL doc in sipXportLib for more info on these dependences.
+Under FC5, I needed to yum pcre-devel and cppunit-devel.

 1) Build